dice-group/IGUANA/docs_new/configuration/tasks.md

 | workers       | yes      | An array that contains worker configurations.                |
 | warmupworkers | no       | An array that contains worker configurations for the warmup. |

-The stresstest uses workers to execute the queries.
+The stresstest uses workers to execute the queries, which are supposed to simulate users.
 Each worker has its own set of queries and executes them parallel to the other workers.

 Warmup workers have the same functionality as normal workers,